Mohammed-Saeed111/E-commerce-React.js/README.md

 # 🛒 E-commerce React.js

-A simple and responsive **E-commerce web application** built using **React.js**.
+**E-commerce web application** built using **React.js**.
 This project allows users to browse products, add them to a shopping cart, and view the total price.

 ## 🌐 Live Demo